telliott99/geometry_utils/README.md

 MF is half the radius of the circle on Q.

 The rest is algebra and an application of the Pythagorean theorem.

-[Bogolmony]
+[Bogomolny]

 <h4>Notes</h4>